SonNguyen25/ImageProcessingApplication/README.md

-## Important Updates for ImageProces V2.0
+## Important Updates for ImageProcess

 ### 1. More functions added